xamry/notes/Java/Java 5 new features.md

 Java 5 introduced the java.nio package, which provides enhanced I/O capabilities, including non-blocking I/O, scatter/gather I/O operations, and file system access improvements.

 ## Static import
 Static import feature allows accessing any static member of a class directly.
 There is no need to qualify it by the class name.
+As a result, less coding is required if you have to access any static member of a class often.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTk5OTUzMjA1MywyMDczMjQ5ODg0LC0xMD
+eyJoaXN0b3J5IjpbLTE1NTE5OTgyODYsMjA3MzI0OTg4NCwtMT
-I1ODA5NzI0LDU0MTY1NzY0Miw0MzEzMjAzMjYsLTMzMDg1MDE4
+AyNTgwOTcyNCw1NDE2NTc2NDIsNDMxMzIwMzI2LC0zMzA4NTAx
-LC0xMzA1MjAyNTU5LDEwMTgyNDk2MjEsMjEyODM5NjEzLC0xNT
+OCwtMTMwNTIwMjU1OSwxMDE4MjQ5NjIxLDIxMjgzOTYxMywtMT
-kyNTU0NDUzLC0xMDk2NzU3MDk0LDE0ODY2ODkzMDEsLTU5MDgx
+U5MjU1NDQ1MywtMTA5Njc1NzA5NCwxNDg2Njg5MzAxLC01OTA4
-MjE1NSwtNjY0NDQ2NjYwLC0xNjU2MTMzOTkzXX0=
+MTIxNTUsLTY2NDQ0NjY2MCwtMTY1NjEzMzk5M119
 -->